NedaTavakoli/Voter-Turnout-Prediction/index.md

 ### Unsupervised Learning

+Unsupervised Learning

+We used the state election policy dataset to perform K-means clustering.

+We used the elbow method to determine the ideal number of clusters:

+**insert elbow chart here

+**Insert clustering image here

+Silhouette Score of k-means clustering = 0.538

+Further, to determine which policies have the most impact on voter turnout, we performed Feature Extraction using the SelectKBest method which outputs the K features with the highest scores.

+**Insert pie chart here

 ### Supervised Learning

+We used the county election infrastructure dataset to perform linear and lasso regression to predict voter turnout.

+**Insert visualization for linear regression **Insert score for linear regression

+**Insert visualization for lasso regression **Insert score for lasso regression

 ### Related works
 Keeter et al. predicted voter turnout based on interviews, voter history, and demographics using random forest and logistic regression [[]]().
 Challenor predicted voter turnout using labor force demographics in [[]]().
 Unlike their work, we propose to predict voter turnout based on local infrastructure, including but not limited to distance from polling stations, as examined by [[]]().